 Is your tween getting a little bit stinky?
-We have the perfect teenage hygiene talking points to help get talking with your teenager!
+We have the perfect teenage hygiene talking points and hygiene checklist to help you get talking with your teenager!

 Teenage Hygiene Checklist for Teaching Tweens and Teenagers